-One person taken to hospital after reported shooting on O'Neal Lane
+Shooting stemmed from argument between employees at Popeye's; victim ran to nearby Waffle House for help

 BATON ROUGE - One person was injured in a reported shooting on O'Neal Lane late Wednesday night.

 According to officials, the shooting happened outside of a Waffle House on O'Neal Lane around 10:30 Wednesday night.
-While emergency officials responded to the Waffle House address, a heavier police presence was seen outside of a nearby Popeye's just down the road.
+The Baton Rouge Police Department said that the shooting stemmed from an argument between employees at the Popeye's near I-12, but the victim ran to a nearby Waffle House for help.

-One person was taken to a hospital, but the severity of their injuries was not immediately clear.
+The victim was taken to a hospital, but the severity of their injuries was not immediately clear.

 More News